Empower vs. Betterment

 How Are They Different?

 If you have at least $100,000 in assets, you qualify for the professional investment management service.
-With a Personal Capital account, you'll work with a financial advisor team who will guide your funds into a portfolio that matches your needs.
+With an Empower account, you'll work with a financial advisor team who will guide your funds into a portfolio that matches your needs.
 You can call anytime for help or guidance and get access to more services as your portfolio reaches the $200,000 and $1 million tiers.

 Betterment is open to anyone regardless of how much you have to invest, but you don't automatically get access to a human advisor.
 However, with Betterment's onboarding process and smart portfolio management system, you don't need one.
 And you don't need to know much about investing to get a well-built, low-cost portfolio at Betterment.